-Orabloc is an amide local anesthetic containing a vasoconstrictor indicated for local, inltrative, or conductive anesthesia in both simple and complex dental procedures (1).

-DOSAGE AND ADMINISTRATION For dental injection by submucosal infiltration and/or nerve block (2.1): • For infiltration: 0.5 mL-2.5 mL (20 mg-100 mg articaine HCl) (2.1) • For nerve block: 0.5 mL-3.4 mL (20 mg-136 mg articaine HCl) (2.1) • For oral surgery: 1 ml-5.1 mL (40 mg-204 mg articaine HCl) (2.1) · For most routine dental procedures, Orabloc containing epinephrine 1:200,000 is preferred.
-However, when more pronounced homeostasis or improved visualization of the surgical field are required, Orabloc containing epinephrine 1:100,000 may be used.
-(2.1) · Dosages should be reduced in pediatric patients, elderly patients, and patients with cardiac or liver disease.
-(2.1) Maximum recommended dosages (2.2): Adults: 7 mg/kg (0.175 mL/kg) Children 4-16 years and adults: 7 mg/kg (0.175 mL/kg), depending on the age, weight and magnitude of the operation.
-DOSAGE FORMS AND STRENGTHS Injection (clear colorless solution), containing: Articaine hydrochloride 4% (40 mg/mL) and epinephrine 1:200,000 (as epinephrine bitartrate 0.009 mg/mL) (3) Articaine hydrochloride 4% (40 mg/mL) and epinephrine 1:100,000 (as epinephrine bitartrate 0.018 mg/mL) (3)

-CONTRAINDICATIONS Known hypersensitivity to sulfite (4)
+ORABLOC- articaine hydrochloride and epinephrine bitartrate injection Pierrel S.p.A.
+HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use ORABLOC® safely and effectively.
+See full prescribing information for ORABLOC®.
+ORABLOC® (articaine HCl and epinephrine) injection, for intraoral submucosal infiltration use Initial U.S. Approval: 2000 RECENT MAJOR CHANGES · Warnings and Precautions, Methemoglobinemia (5.4) 11/2018 INDICATIONS AND USAGE ORABLOC is a combination of articaine HCl, an amide local anesthetic, and epinephrine, a vasoconstrictor, indicated for local, infiltrative, or conductive anesthesia in both simple and complex dental procedures in adults and pediatric patients 4 years of age and older (1).
+DOSAGE AND ADMINISTRATION • For dental procedures by intraoral submucosal infiltration or nerve block (2.1): • For infiltration: 0.5 mL-2.5 mL (20 mg-100 mg articaine HCl) (2.1) • For nerve block: 0.5 mL-3.4 mL (20 mg-136 mg articaine HCl) (2.1) For oral surgery: 1 ml-5.1 mL (40 mg-204 mg articaine HCl) (2.1) For most routine dental procedures, ORABLOC containing epinephrine 1:200,000 is preferred.
+However, when more pronounced homeostasis or improved visualization of the surgical field are required, ORABLOC containing epinephrine 1:100,000 may be used.
+(2.1) Maximum recommended dosages (2.2): Healthy adults: 7 mg/kg of articaine HCl and 0.0017mg/kg of epinephrine (equivalent to 0.175 mL/kg for either product presentation, articaine HCl and epinephrine 1:100,000 or 1:200,000) Pediatric patients 4-16 years: 7 mg/kg of articaine HCl and 0.0017mg/kg of epinephrine (equivalent to 0.175 mL/kg for either product presentation, articaine HCl and epinephrine 1:100,000 or 1:200,000) DOSAGE FORMS AND STRENGTHS Injection provided in glass cartridges (single-dose) containing: • Articaine hydrochloride 4% (40 mg/mL) and epinephrine 1:200,000 (as epinephrine bitartrate 0.009 mg/mL) (3) • Articaine hydrochloride 4% (40 mg/mL) and epinephrine 1:100,000 (as epinephrine bitartrate 0.018 mg/mL) (3) CONTRAINDICATIONS Known hypersensitivity to sulfite (4) WARNINGS AND PRECAUTIONS Accidental Intravascular Injection: May be associated with convulsions followed by coma and respiratory arrest.
+Resuscitative equipment, oxygen and other resuscitative drugs should be available.
+(5.1) Systemic Toxicity: Systemic absorption of ORABLOC can produce effects on the central nervous and cardiovascular systems.
+(5.2) Vasoconstrictor Toxicity : Local anesthetic solutions like ORABLOC that contain a vasoconstrictor should be used cautiously, especially in patients with impaired cardiovascular function or vascular disease.
+(5.3) Methemoglobinemia: Cases of methemoglobinemia have been reported in association with local anesthetic use.
+(5.4) ADVERSE REACTIONS The most common adverse reactions (incidence >2%) are headache and pain (6.1).
+To report SUSPECTED ADVERSE REACTIONS, contact Pierrel S.p.A. at 610-989-4213 or FDA at 1-800-FDA- 1088 or www.fda.gov/medwatch.
+DRUG INTERACTIONS severe, prolonged hypertension (7) Phenothiazines and butyrophenones: May reduce or reverse the pressor effect of epinephrine (7)